Projects

 2. Detailed site analysis and development for three potential project sites.

-3. Recommendations on WV policy shifts to create favorable regulatory conditions for these types of projects to flourish.
+3. Recommendations on policy shifts to create favorable regulatory conditions for these types of projects to flourish.

 CONSTRUCTION